The Ultimate Guide to Oven-Roasted Pork Tenderloin

 • Roasted Vegetables: Roasted vegetables, such as asparagus, Brussels sprouts, carrots, and potatoes, complement the pork tenderloin perfectly.
 The roasted vegetables provide a delightful medley of textures and flavors that create a well-balanced meal.

-• Mashed Potatoes: Creamy mashed potatoes are a classic comfort food that goes great with pork tenderloin.
+• Mashed Potatoes: creamy mashed potatoes are a classic comfort food that goes great with pork tenderloin.
 The creamy richness of the mashed potatoes is a perfect foil for the tenderloin's savory flavor.

-• Rice Pilaf: A fragrant rice pilaf adds a nice touch of complexity to the meal.
+• rice pilaf: A fragrant rice pilaf adds a nice touch of complexity to the meal.
 The subtle spices and nutty flavor of the rice pilaf create a contrasting element to the pork tenderloin.

 • Green Salad: A fresh green salad with a light dressing helps to balance out the richness of the pork tenderloin.
 The salad provides a refreshing touch and adds a burst of vitamins and minerals to your meal.